Estate Planning Introduction

 Many people know their estate plans are NOT in order but believe they are too busy and that they will get to their estate plan “when they have the time.”
 If you have been saying that to yourself, please act now to put an estate plan in order.

-If your estate plan is not in order and you would like help from our firm and its affiliate partners, please feel free to contact us at firstname.lastname@example.org or 269-216-9978.
+If your estate plan is not in order and you would like help from our firm and its affiliated partners, please feel free to contact us at firstname.lastname@example.org or 269-216-9978.